 3 pieces cooked cut up crisp bacon

 1/2 cup Swiss cheese

 salt & pepper

-Preheat oven to 350 degrees.
-Mix all the ingredients together and pour into a greased pie or casserole dish.
+Preheat oven to 350 °F. Mix all the ingredients together and pour into a greased pie or casserole dish.
 Add chives to the top for freshness and garnish.
-Bake at 350 degrees for 40 to 45 minutes.
+Bake for 40 to 45 minutes.